-Ms. BAI Shuang Mr. HA Cheng Yong Mr. TSE Chi Wai
+Ms. BAI Shuang Mr. HA Chengyong Mr. TSE Chi Wai

-The biographical details of the Directors of the Company are set out under the section headed "Biographical Details of Directors and Senior Management" in this report.
+The biographical details of the Directors of the Company as at the date of this report are set out under the section headed "Biographical Details of Directors and Senior Management" in this report.
+Save as disclosed therein, each of the Directors does not have any relationship (including financial, business, family or other material relationship) with other Directors, senior management or substantial or Controlling Shareholders of the Company.